gardener/landscaper/docs/guided-tour/templating/components/README.md

   version: 1.0.0
 ```

 This is not yet the desired result format.
-Therefore, we use a template `formateResource` to transform the resources.
+Therefore, we use a template `formatResource` to transform the resources.
 The template extracts the field `.access.imageReference` from a resource, splits the string value in
 three parts, and produces the following result: